 3 Objection Handling Options

 You have 3 ways to handle objections that you run into.
 You can comply, overcome, and deflect.
-To comply with the objection is accept it and give in.
-To overcome is to try to change the prospect’s mind.
+To comply with the objection is to accept it and give in.
+To overcome this is to try to change the prospect’s mind.
 And to deflect the objection is to try to bounce off of it in order to keep the conversation going.